scandycuz/flex-project/docs/proposal.md

 The primary technical challenges will be:

-- Identifying and blocking requests to and from blocked sites
+- Identifying and blocking requests to blocked sites
 - Creating the interactivity that allows users to add and remove sites and focus aid resources
 - Implementing the interactive element that allows people to end the focus session early

 Requests to the blocked sites will be made using HTTP requests.
-The plugin will be able to detect when outgoing http requests are being made to a site on the block list, and then block the site and alert the user that it has been blocked.
+The plugin will be able to detect when outgoing http requests are being made to a site on the block list, block the site, and then alert the user that it has been blocked.
 The algorithm that conducts the blocking will also have to be written to ensure that it only blocks requests to the correct sites, and not, for example, a link to an article that happens to have the word 'Facebook' in the title.

 ### Implementation Timeline